mfahad1/ReactBasics/src/components/Lifecycle/README.md

 #### componentDidUpdate(prevProps, prevState, snapshot)
  This method is not called for the initial render. is used to work with revious props.

+## Unmounting
+#### componentWillUnmount()
+When leaving the component like when in navigation the dom of component will unmount itself.
+It is useful to clear all subscriptions.

 ![alt text](componentLifeCycle.png)